Stories of Centuries-Old Arched Bridges in Ajara

 Stone arch bridges, in particular, play an important role in connecting our past to our future and are an integral part of our cultural heritage.
 When encountering these impressive structures, one can't help but wonder about their history and the challenges faced by their builders, especially considering the limited tools and technologies available at the time.

-Here you'll find 35 stone arch bridges, each with their own story.
+Here you'll find 35 stone arch bridges, each with its own story.
 Although some faced the wrath of floods in the late 19th century, 15 of these historic gems remain beautifully intact.
-Notable bridges like Dandalo, Furtio, Chvani, and Uchkho, Agari, Makhuntseti, Chkheri, Chomakhisuri (Kokoleti), Tskhemlara, Mirveti, Makho, Tskhemvani and others grace the ancient trade-caravan routes, acting as vital connectors between internal and external paths.
+Notable bridges like Dandalo, Furtio, Chvani, Uchkho, Agari, Makhuntseti, Chkheri, Chomakhisuri (Kokoleti), Tskhemlara, Mirveti, Makho, Tskhemvani, and others grace the ancient trade-caravan routes, acting as vital connectors between internal and external paths.

-The Furtio bridge, situated in the village of Furtio within Khulo municipality, marks the beginning of the Skhaltistkali gorge.
-This historic bridge once connected the old roads of the Skhalti valley to those in the Ajaristskali valley, guiding caravans from the Skhalti valley towards Batumi's coastal area.
+The Furtio Bridge, situated in the village of Furtio within the Khulo municipality, marks the beginning of the Skhaltistkali gorge.
+This historic bridge once connected the old roads of the Skhalti Valley to those in the Ajaristskali Valley, guiding caravans from the Skhalti Valley towards Batumi's coastal area.
 With a main carriageway measuring 13.5 meters long and 2.35 meters wide, the Furtio bridge's architectural prowess has been praised by Tedo Sakhokia, who lauded the ancient builder's ingenuity in creating this stone masterpiece.

-In fact, the remarkable craftsmanship of these stone arch bridges throughout Ajara highlights the exceptional skills of bridge builders from the past.
-Furtio Bridge is also fondly known as the "Queen's Bridge," as it is believed that King Tamar once traversed this very bridge on the way to pray at Skhalti church.
+The remarkable craftsmanship of these stone arch bridges throughout Ajara highlights the exceptional skills of bridge builders from the past.
+Furtio Bridge is also fondly known as the "Queen's Bridge", as it is believed that King Tamar once traversed this very bridge on the way to pray at Skhalti Church.

-Within Machakheli's array of bridges, the Tskhemlari and Chkheri bridges stand out for their unique features.
-Tskhemlari bridge spans the Machakhela River and once facilitated pedestrian traffic between the village and the lower Machakheli valley, connecting them to the left villages of the neighboring Ajaristskali valley.
-Chkheri bridge, on the other hand, is situated on the Chkheri gorge, a right tributary of the Machakheli River, and supported the shortest land caravan route in the area.
+Within Machakheli's array of bridges, the Tskhemlari and Chkheri Bridges stand out for their unique features.
+The Tskhemlari bridge spans the Machakhela River and once facilitated pedestrian traffic between the village and the lower Machakheli valley, connecting them to the left villages of the neighboring Ajaristskali valley.
+Chkheri Bridge, on the other hand, is situated on the Chkheri Gorge, a right tributary of the Machakheli River, and supports the shortest land caravan route in the area.

 On the Makhostskali, a left tributary of Chorokhi, the Makho stone arch bridge bears the same name as the river it crosses.
 This impressive structure measures 6 meters in length and 2 meters in width at its midpoint.
 Constructed with flat stones set in a lime solution, the Makhos bridge is a testament to the region's engineering prowess.

-A majority of the stone arch bridges in Ajara dates back to the 9th to 13th centuries, while a smaller number of them were constructed during the late Middle Ages.
+Most of the stone arch bridges in Ajara date back to the 9th to 13th centuries, while a smaller number of them were constructed during the late Middle Ages.